-We’re excited to continue our Historical Dinner Series on Tuesday, November 19, 2019, with the focus on the little known three-day Battle of Whitemarsh.
+We’re excited to continue our Historical Dinner Series on Tuesday, December 17, 2019, with a focus on the little fort that stood in the way of the British, Fort Mifflin on the Delaware.

 During the event, we’ll be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter.

 Light appetizers will be served at 5:30 p.m.
 Dinner orders will begin at 6:00 p.m., and dinner will be served around 6:30 p.m.
-Menu coming soon.
+View a PDF of the menu here.

 A Q&A session will follow with complimentary coffee and mini desserts.